 The self-funding project creates positive cash flow from day one.
 The City expects to see $9.77 million in efficiency and operational savings over 20 years, making this a sound financial decision.

-The project utilizes Master Meter, a global manufacturer of water meters that feature a new solid-state ultrasonic meter technology.
-Performance Services will also work with HydroPro Solutions, Premiere Partner and distributor for Master Meter.
+The project utilizes Master Meter, a global manufacturer of water meters that features a new solid-state ultrasonic meter technology.
+Performance Services will also work with HydroPro Solutions, Premier Partner and distributor for Master Meter.
 The smart meters will enable the City to reduce unaccounted water loss and to read water usage at the highest possible level of accuracy.
-The Master Meter Allegro AMI network is an RF communication network that will interface seamlessly with the City of Beeville's existing water customers and utility billing system.
-The network will capture meter data, such as water flow, reverse flow detection, and other operating data in real-time.
+The Master Meter Allegro AMI network is an RF communication network that will interface seamlessly with the City of Beeville’s existing water customers and utility billing system.
+The network will capture meter data, such as water flow, reverse flow detection, and other operating data, in real-time.